Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Geometry of the foliation

-Here the balls are with respect to the Poincaré-type metric on the leaves. \end{lem} Here the role of the parameter $\lambda$, which will be chosen a constant depending only on the geometry of the foliation, is to have compatibility on overlaps as in the lemmas of the previous section.
+\end{lem} Here the role of the parameter $\lambda$, which will be chosen a constant depending only on the geometry of the foliation, is to have compatibility on overlaps as in the lemmas of the previous section.